AddictedCS/soundfingerprinting/README.md

     modelService.InsertHashDataForTrack(hashDatas, trackReference);
 }
 ```
-The default underlying database is MSSQL, those connection management is handled by <code>ModelService</code> class.
-NoSQL data storage will be implemented in the upcomming releases.
+The default storage, which comes bundled with SoundFingerprinting package, is a plain in memory storage, managed by <code>InMemoryModelService</code>.
+In case you would like to store fingerprints in a perstistent database (as shown in the above example) you can take advantage of MSSQL integration available in [SoundFingerprinting.SQL](https://www.nuget.org/packages/SoundFingerprinting.SQL) package.
 The MSSQL database initialization script can be find [here](src/Scripts/DBScript.sql).
-Do not forget to change connection string <code>FingerprintConnectionString</code> in your app.config file.
+Do not forget to add connection string <code>FingerprintConnectionString</code> in your app.config file.

 Once you've inserted the fingerprints into the database, later you might want to query the storage in order to recognize the song those samples you have.
 The origin of query samples may vary: file, url, microphone, radio tuner, etc. It's up to your application, where you get the samples from.
 ```csharp